deanagan/csharp-design-patterns/README.md

 # csharp-design-patterns
 A demo for design patterns written in C#, unit tested with nunit, moq and fluent assertions applied.
 Ninject is used for the demo on DI based singletons.

 # How To Run the Demos
 1. Demos are divided into folders with the pattern.
 Cd to one of these folders.
 2. To build all, enter `dotnet build`
-3. To execute the tests, enter `dotnet test`
+3. To execute the tests, enter `dotnet test` or `dotnet test -l:"console;verbosity=detailed"` to be more verbose + enable log.

+*Note - in the process of moving unit tests to using xunit instead